Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "That musta been cool to watch," Hunter commented.

 "Yeah.
 Nothin’ like watchin’ billions die."
-Warhorse’s tone was...warning.
+Warhorse’s tone was... warning.

 Hunter shut up, and accepted Moho’s not-unkind slap upside the back of the helmet as what he owed for speakin’ before he thought.